-In accordance with ASC 740, the Company recorded a valuation allowance to fully offset the gross deferred tax asset, because it is not more likely than not that the Company will realize future benefits associated with these deferred tax assets at December 31, 2021 and 2020.
-The valuation allowance increased by approximately \$2.1 million and \$1.7 million during the years ended December 31, 2021 and 2020, respectively, mainly due to increases in the NOL carryforward and other deferred tax assets.
+In accordance with ASC 740, "Income Taxes," the Company recorded a valuation allowance to fully offset its deferred tax assets, because it is not more likely than not that the Company will realize future benefits associated with these deferred tax assets at December 31, 2022 and 2021.
+The valuation allowance increased by approximately \$1.2 million and \$2.1 million during the years ended December 31, 2022 and 2021, respectively, mainly due to increases in the NOL carryforward and other deferred tax assets.
 The Company will continue to assess the realizability of the deferred tax assets at each interim and annual balance sheet date based upon actual and forecasted operating results.